Elgin Police Department

 The Academy consists of a twelve-week class, which meets once a week.
 Each class consists of a two and a half to three-hour block of instruction on Thursday nights from 6:30 pm - 9:30 pm.
 This instruction is comprehensive, covering a different area of the Police Department each week.
 Certified Police Officers, Supervisors, and Civilian Instructors, with particular expertise, will conduct each topic.

-An optional class will be held on Saturday, March 9th, for those wishing to attend firearms training and a trip to the firing range.
+An optional class will be held for those wishing to attend firearms training and a trip to the firing range.

 *** Participants are responsible for their own ammunition. ***